Foundation Grant: Overview

 The Foundation Grant program will:

-- support a broad base of research leaders across career stages, areas, and disciplines relevant to health;
+- support a broad base of research leaders across all career stages, areas, and health-related disciplines (including basic and biomedical research) with a demonstrable track record of excellence and impact in their field of study;

 - develop and maintain Canadian capacity in research and other health-related fields;